Skip to Content

 © baylorbearhabitat

 Black bears are highly adaptable, residing in forests, swamps, and even suburbs.
-Their presence in more populated areas requires additional vigilance to prevent conflicts.
 Polar bears, on the other hand, are confined to Arctic tundras and rely heavily on sea ice for hunting.

 13. Understanding Bear Hibernation